j-barnak/j-barnak.github.io/Wiki/Topics/Computer-Security/Executable-Stack.md

 2. Loads the address of the called procedure into the instruction pointer
 3. Continue execution

-While discussing `call`s, I think it is worthwhile to explain the mechanisms of the return instruction `ret`
+In the same vein, there is the return instruction, `ret`.

-When executing a `ret` instruction:
+When executing a `ret` instruction, the processor does the following:

 1. Pop the top of the stack into into `rip`
 2. If `ret` has an `N` operand, incremenent the stack by `N` bytes to release the pushed parameters from the stack
 3. Resume execution of the stack of the calling procedure

+Back to our program at hand!

+There are two important elements regarding this program: (1) The user supplies input, and (2), the program executes the program because of the swapped arguments.
+Knowing this, we could have this program execute nigh anything!
+The possibilities are endless!